SidraSaleem296/ai_and_nanophotonics/README.md

 ## 🌌 Key Focus Areas

-- **Situ Backpropagation in Deep Learning for Nanophotonic Neural Networks**: Delve into the innovative technique of Situ Backpropagation, tailored for training nanophotonic neural networks.
+- **in Situ Backpropagation in Deep Learning for Nanophotonic Neural Networks**: Delve into the innovative technique of Situ Backpropagation, tailored for training nanophotonic neural networks.
 Explore the implications of adapting AI methods for this cutting-edge domain.

 - **AI-Driven Nanophotonic Design**: Discover how AI-powered optimization can revolutionize the design and performance of nanophotonic devices, leading to more efficient and versatile photonic systems.